Homemade Jalapeno Poppers (Baked)

 How do you cook frozen jalapeno poppers in the oven?

-Preheat the oven to 400 degrees F. Place frozen jalapeno poppers on a baking sheet lined with foil.
+Preheat the oven to 400 degrees Fahrenheit, then place frozen jalapeno poppers on a baking sheet lined with foil.

 Place in a preheated oven and bake for 25 minutes minutes or until bacon is crispy and cheese is heated through.